Timeline of Star Trek: Early chronologies

-TNG era and Okuda
+TNG era and the Okudas

-Press materials for The Next Generation suggested it was set in the 24th century, seventy-eight years after the existing Star Trek, although the exact time frame had not yet been set in stone.
+It was initially stated that The Next Generation was set in the 24th century, around 78 years after the existing Star Trek.
 The pilot had dialogue stating Data was part of the Starfleet "class of '78".
 The pilot episode, "Encounter at Farpoint", also has a cameo appearance by Leonard "Bones" McCoy, who is said to be 137.
 In the last episode of the first season, the year is firmly established by Data as 2364.
-This marked the first time an explicit future calendar date had been attached to a Star Trek storyline, and allowed fans and writers to extrapolate further dates.
-For example, the established date implies McCoy was born around 2227, ruling out the Spaceflight Chronology-derived dating of the original series to the early 23rd century (though the dating had already been effectively overruled by Star Trek IV, which primarily takes place in 1986, where Kirk tells Gillian Taylor that he is from the late 23rd century, though he does not give an exact date).

 A Star Trek Chronology was published in 1993, written by production staff members Denise Okuda and Michael Okuda.
 A second edition was issued in 1996.
-Okuda originally drew up a timeline for internal use by writers, based on his own research and assumptions provided by Richard Arnold.
 The dates in the Chronology are consistent with the earlier Star Trek: The Next Generation Technical Manual.